matheohan/comfyui-sage/README.md

-# ComfyUI+Sage RunPod Template
+# ComfyUI+SageAttention RunPod Template

-Run the latest ComfyUI on RunPod with Sage.
+Run the latest ComfyUI on RunPod with SageAttention.
 By default, it installs all the needed models for the z-image turbo model.

 ## Access